Woodstock ’99 – 30th Anniversary Concert

-We called home at the pay phones (The lines were always long but the ATM lines were longer!) then walked back to the tent.
-(I couldn’t believe we actually FOUND it.)
-We were asleep by 1:00am.
+We waited in line to call home at the pay phones since I could not use my brand new cell phone due to lack of cell service.
+The phone lines were always long but the ATM lines were longer!
+We walked back to the tent and I couldn’t believe we actually FOUND it.
+We were asleep by 1:00 a.m.
 We did use the Port A Johns a few times at this point but they were still clean!

 I woke up at some point during the night and I thought I was going to freeze.
 When I woke up in the morning I thought I was going to burn up!
 The ground was also very hard.

 Woodstock Day 1: Friday, July 23.
 Up by 9:00am.